ufidon/eth/lectures/mod3/Enumeration.md

   - To Determine OS being used
 - Intrusive process
   - not only identifying a resource, but also attempting to access it
+  - get written permission first
+    - have a Rules of Engagement (ROE) and a Statement of Work (SOW) in place

 NBTscan